Women's rights: 18th and 19th century Europe

 In 1791 the French playwright and political activist Olympe de Gouges published the Declaration of the Rights of Woman and of the Female Citizen, modelled on the Declaration of the Rights of Man and of the Citizen of 1789.
 The Declaration is ironic in formulation and exposes the failure of the French Revolution, which had been devoted to equality.
 It states that: "This revolution will only take effect when all women become fully aware of their deplorable condition, and of the rights they have lost in society".
 The Declaration of the Rights of Woman and the Female Citizen follows the seventeen articles of the Declaration of the Rights of Man and of the Citizen point for point and has been described by Camille Naish as "almost a parody... of the original document".
 The first article of the Declaration of the Rights of Man and of the Citizen proclaims that "Men are born and remain free and equal in rights.
 Social distinctions may be based only on common utility."
 The first article of the Declaration of the Rights of Woman and of the Female Citizen replied: "Woman is born free and remains equal to man in rights.
 Social distinctions may only be based on common utility".
 De Gouges expands the sixth article of the Declaration of the Rights of Man and of the Citizen, which declared the rights of citizens to take part in the formation of law, to:

 All citizens including women are equally admissible to all public dignities, offices and employments, according to their capacity, and with no other distinction than that of their virtues and talents.

 De Gouges also draws attention to the fact that under French law women were fully punishable, yet denied equal rights.

-She was subsequently sent to the guillotine.

 Mary Wollstonecraft, a British writer and philosopher, published A Vindication of the Rights of Woman in 1792, arguing that it was the education and upbringing of women that created limited expectations.
 Wollstonecraft attacked gender oppression, pressing for equal educational opportunities, and demanded "justice!" and "rights to humanity" for all.
 Wollstonecraft, along with her British contemporaries Damaris Cudworth and Catharine Macaulay, started to use the language of rights in relation to women, arguing that women should have greater opportunity because like men, they were moral and rational beings.

 Mary Robinson wrote in a similar vein in "A Letter to the Women of England, on the Injustice of Mental Subordination.", 1799.

 In his 1869 essay "The Subjection of Women" the English philosopher and political theorist John Stuart Mill described the situation for women in Britain as follows: